opsdroid/opsdroid/docs/databases/matrix.md

 The `put` function takes 2 arguments, the key and value to put in the dictionary.
-The key is either the dict key if single state key is set or the state key if single state key is not set. if single state key is not set then the value needs to be a dict of the form `{key: value}`.
+The key is either the dict key if single state key is set or the state key if single state key is not set.
+The value can be whatever you want.

 the `delete` function takes one argument, the key to delete.
-If the database is configured to have a single state key then the key passed should be the key for the dict in it.
-If single state key is disabled then the key passed should be a dict of the form `{state_key: key}`.
-Pass a list of keys to delete multiple keys.
+The key is either the dict key if single state key is set or the state key if single state key is not set.
+You can pass a list of keys to delete multiple keys if single state key is enabled.

 The database provides a context manager `memory_in_room` to perform some operations in a different rooms. use it as: